 Over the last 48 hours, a ton of people have sent us links to stories that claim Kanye West is a billionaire.
-He's not.
-Please stop sending us this bogus fake news story that has telephone-gamed out of control.
-Kanye is very successful both in music and fashion with his Yeezy clothing line, and both endeavors earn him a ton of money each year.
-But billionaire?
+Is that true?
+We know that Kanye is very successful both in music and fashion with his Yeezy clothing line, and both endeavors earn him a ton of money each year.
+But is he a billionaire?

-This silly rumor can be traced back to a recent episode of Jimmy Kimmel where he was interviewing Kanye's wife, Kim Kardashian.
+This particular rumor can be traced back to a recent episode of Jimmy Kimmel where he was interviewing Kanye's wife, Kim Kardashian.
 Jimmy asked Kim about a recent Forbes article that claimed younger sister Kylie is a billionaire.
 Jimmy sheepishly asked Kim if she was a billionaire, to which Kim replied:

 "I would say my husband is, so that makes me one, right?
 By proximity."

 The correct phrase she was looking for was "by proxy"… but I digress.

 So based on that one throw-away line on Kimmel, a thousand web sites have cranked out a thousand articles with headlines like, "Kanye West Is A Billionaire," giving no evidence at all.
 Some of the slightly more credible sites point to an article on TheBlast.com to back up their billionaire claims.
 That article on The Blast says, again without citation, that the Yeezy brand was recently valued at $1.5 billion "according to a source" and therefore Kanye is a billionaire.

 So look: Just like with the Kylie situation, I'm not trying to be a hater.
 Clearly the Yeezy clothing brand is valuable.
 But if his deal with Adidas is like every other celebrity clothing partnership with a major brand that's ever been done, he has a long way to go to being a certifiable billionaire.